-5 Best Crypto Exchanges for 2022
+5 Best Crypto Exchanges of November 2022

 |Can be an online-only platform, a physical storage device, or incorporate both aspects.

 Many crypto exchanges operate their own wallets, so users can start trading crypto as soon as they open their account without having to worry about getting a digital wallet of their own.
-These are known as web-hosted wallets, and their incorporated exchange is responsible for their security.
+These are known as web-hosted wallets, and their incorporated exchange is responsible for their security measures.

-Serious traders are encouraged to keep an independent wallet to deposit crypto they aren’t actively trading.
-This is because you could lose all your digital currency if the exchange is hacked.
+Serious traders are encouraged to keep an independent cryptocurrency wallet to deposit any coins they aren’t actively trading.
+This is because you could lose all your digital assets if the exchange is hacked.

 Although you’ll be responsible for securing, backing up, and managing your own funds, independent digital wallets are a much safer alternative for safeguarding the bulk of your crypto.